Radiative Transfer: Asymptotic Solutions of the Kinetic Equation of Radiation Propagation, $n$th Order Asymptotic Approximation and Improved Boundary Conditions: Introduction

-Below, in section \ref{sec:asympt_solution}, asymptotic solutions of kinetic equation for radiation propagation will be constructed in two extreme cases: optically thick and optically thin media.
-From the asymptotic solution of the kinetic equation of radiation propagation for optically thick medium, we obtain a system of equations of \textit{asymptotic approximation of the $n$-th order}, which is proposed to be used for calculations of radiation propagation in optically thick media instead of diffusion approximation and radiation heat conduction approximation.
-In calculating the propagation of radiation in optically not very thick media, it is proposed to use (minimally necessary) limitations on radiation mean free paths for all considered approximations (see \cite{Olson2000diffusion} and the references, which are available there, concerning approximations with heat flux limitations).
+In the Section \ref{sec:asympt_solution}, asymptotic solutions of the kinetic equation of radiation propagation without scattering are considered in two limiting cases: optically thick and optically thin media.
+A system of equations of the \textit{$n$th order asymptotic approximation} (integer $n \ge 1$), which is proposed to be used in calculations of radiation propagation in optically thick media instead of the diffusion approximation and the radiation heat conduction approximation, is obtained from the asymptotic solution of the kinetic equation of radiation propagation for optically thick media.
+In calculations of radiation propagation in optically thick media at critical points, it is proposed to use limitations on radiation mean free paths for the radiation heat conduction approximation as well as for the asymptotic and diffusion approximations.
+In particular, \textit{rigorous justification} of the coefficient ${1\mathord{\left/ {\vphantom {1 3}} \right. \kern-\nulldelimiterspace} 3}$ in the second diffusion approximation equation and in the radiant energy flux equation of the radiation heat conduction approximation follows from the constructed asymptotic solution of the kinetic equation of radiation propagation for optically thick media without scattering.

-In section \ref{sec:formal_solution}, the formal solution of the kinetic equation for radiation propagation along the line will be obtained in the form of infinite series (analogous infinite series is obtained in \cite{Mihalas1978stellar} due to somewhat different method, see equation~(2.88) in \cite{Mihalas1978stellar}); for optically thick medium, when the infinite series are convergent, this formal solution is similar to the asymptotic solution of the kinetic equation of radiation propagation for optically thick medium, constructed in section \ref{sec:asympt_solution}.
+From the theoretical point of view, considered kinetic equation of radiation propagation in media without scattering is interesting, for its exact integral solution is known.
+In the Section \ref {sec:integral_solution}, the asymptotic solution of the kinetic equation of radiation propagation for optically thick media is shown to be different from the exact integral solution only in the residual, which is small for optically thick media, i.e. for optically thick media, the asymptotic solution of the kinetic equation of radiation propagation without scattering is \textit{asymptotic expansion} of the exact integral solution of this kinetic equation, and the uncommon terms containing time derivatives correspond to the ``retarded'' radiation.